dirkkelly/dirkkelly/content/philosophy/christmas-for-communists.md

 ---
 date: 2018-12-25 10:00:00 -0700
-title: Christmas for Communists
+title: The War on Christmas for Communists
-subtitle: ''
+subtitle: 'That what is being aimed at is a bit abstract, should be attractive to commies.
+Being willing to champion what is utopian in this present moement is what socialism and christmas ought to be about.'
 tags:
 - zero books
 - noncompete